12cwittwer/acap-sdk-custom-apps/zx_scanner/README.md

 # Parkspass QR Scanner App

-This README file explains how to build a the Parkspass QR Scanner [ACAP SDK App](https://axiscommunications.github.io/acap-documentation/) and install it on your Axis Communications device.
+This README file explains how to build the Parkspass QR Scanner [ACAP SDK App](https://axiscommunications.github.io/acap-documentation/) and install it on your Axis Communications device.

-Together with this README file, you should be able to find a directory called app.
+Working alongside this README file, you should be able to find a directory called app.
 That directory contains the application source code which can easily be compiled and run with the help of the tools and step by step below.

 ## Table of Contents
 - [Description](#description)